-- The prior Medical land use has been renamed Academic Healthcare; - The elimination of the Surface Parking category as parking is an ancillary use permitted within all land use categories (except Open Space Preserve).
-The 2018 LRDP proposes continuing the phased transition away from reliance on land-intensive surface parking lots to structured parking served by shuttles, and within walking distance of selected campus facilities; - The existing Mixed Use land use category has been updated to Academic Mixed Use to allow for future mixed use developments on West Campus; - In the 2004 LRDP an overarching housing goal was to house up to 50 percent of eligible students.
-In the 2018 LRDP that goal has been increased to 65 percent to address UC initiatives and to align with regional housing and smart growth objectives in the San Diego region; - The prior Academic/Science Research Park has been updated to Science Research; - The prior Park land use has been renamed Open Space Preserve; and - The 2018 LRDP includes two new Mid-Coast Trolley light rail transit stations on campus that are currently under construction on the West and East Campus.
-Land uses near the stations will allow for transit-oriented development consistent with smart growth/sustainability policies.
+- The prior Medical land use has been renamed Academic Healthcare; - The Surface Parking land use has been eliminated as parking is proposed to be an ancillary use permitted within all land use categories (except Open Space Preserve).
+The 2018 LRDP proposes continuing the phased transition away from reliance on land-intensive surface parking lots to structured parking served by shuttles, and within walking distance of selected campus facilities;

+- The existing Mixed Use land use has been updated to Academic Mixed Use to allow for future mixed use developments on West Campus; - The prior Academic/Science Research Park land use has been updated to Science Research; - The prior Park land use has been renamed Open Space Preserve; - In the 2004 LRDP, an overarching housing goal was to house up to 50 percent of eligible students.
+In the 2018 LRDP, that aspirational goal has been increased to 65 percent to address UC initiatives, increasing demand for affordable student housing, and to align with regional housing and smart growth objectives in the San Diego region; and - The Mid-Coast Trolley light rail transit alignment is integrated to identify the location of the trolley and two new stations on campus that are currently under construction on both West and East Campuses, which complements land uses near the stations that allow for transit-oriented development consistent with smart growth/sustainability policies.

-Transportation, Circulation, and Parking - UC San Diego has one of the most comprehensive transportation demand management (TDM) programs in the region.
-Close to 58 percent of existing commuters arrive on campus via alternative transportation (a 23-percent increase since 2001).
-To accomplish its long-standing goals of diminishing the use of single-occupancy vehicles, achieving maximum use of alternative modes of transportation, and reducing the impacts of campus growth on the community, the campus plans to continue to encourage the use of alternative modes of transportation, including campus-operated shuttles, public transit, ride sharing, carpooling, ride hailing, and bicycles.
-Construction has begun on the light rail transit (trolley) blue line, with stations located on both the West and East Campus that will further expand regional access to the campus.
-Emphasis on last mile connections between key campus destinations and the trolley stations will be important.
+Transportation, Circulation, and Parking - UC San Diego has a comprehensive transportation demand management (TDM) program with close to 58 percent of existing commuters arriving on campus via alternative transportation (a 23-percent increase since 2001).
+To accomplish its longstanding goals of diminishing the use of single-occupancy vehicles, achieving maximum use of alternative modes of transportation, and reducing the impacts of campus growth on the community, the campus plans to continue to encourage the use of alternative modes of transportation, including campus-operated shuttles, public transit, ride sharing, carpooling, ride hailing, and bicycles.
+Construction has begun on the light rail transit (trolley) blue line, with stations located on both the West and East Campuses that will further expand regional access to the campus.
+Emphasis on last-mile connections between key campus destinations and the trolley stations will be important.
 Further, the campus has set aside land for future construction of freeway direct access ramps from Interstate 5 to Voigt Drive that would provide direct high-occupancy-vehicle access to the campus from future express lanes to be developed within the Interstate 5 corridor.

 Greenhouse Gas Reduction Strategy - Under the UC Sustainable Practices Policy, which includes the President's Carbon Neutrality Initiative, UC San Diego is committed to reducing its Greenhouse Gas (GHG) emissions.
 A GHG Reduction Strategy is being prepared to ensure that the 2018 LRDP is implemented in alignment with the UC Sustainable Practices Policy and the UC San Diego Climate Action Plan and is included in the 2018 LRDP EIR.
-The GHG Reduction Strategy sets forth a framework for determination of future individual projects' consistency with the Strategy, establishes a process for ongoing monitoring and revision, and enables streamlining of subsequent CEQA documents.
-The Strategy includes specific GHG reduction Measures organized around energy use associated with campus operations and construction.
+The GHG Reduction Strategy sets forth a framework for determination of future individual projects' consistency with the Strategy; establishes a process for ongoing monitoring and revision; and enables streamlining of subsequent CEQA documents.
+The Strategy would include specific GHG reduction measures organized around energy use associated with campus operations and construction.
 Approval of the 2018 LRDP and certification of the 2018 LRDP Environmental Impact Report (EIR) by the Regents indicates endorsement of the GHG Reduction Strategy.